getpiggybank/code-guide/JS/README.md

 The first Truth is keeping code _consistent_.
 When writing code in an existing file the next engineer looking at the file should have no idea who wrote what line.
 That means, if all event handlers in the file are named like `eventHandler` such as `clickHandler`, `changeHandler`, etc, and you want to add a `mouseover` handler, don't add a method called `handleMouseover`.

 This overrides any style guidelines as well if it's not an easy change.
-Even though we _suggest_ writing camel-case acronyms in the form of `fooId` over `fooID`, if a project uses `fooID` instead everywhere _use that_.
+Even though we suggest writing camel-case acronyms in the form of `fooId` over `fooID`, if a project uses `fooID` instead _use that_.
 Don't send a PR with a find and replace of every instance of this changed and don't write `fooId` mixed with `fooID`.
+There's more important things to get done.

 > I’ve learned from experience that if you work harder at it, and apply more energy and time to it, and more consistency, you get a better result.